efritz/nacelle/config/README.md

 }
 ```

-When loading values from the environment, a missing value (or empty string)
+When pulling values from a variable source, a missing value (or empty string)
 will use the default value, if provided.
 If no value is set for a required
 configuration value, a fatal error will occur.
 String values will retrieve
-the environment value unaltered.
-All other field types will attempt to
+the variable value unaltered.
+All other field types will attempt to unmarshal
-deserialize the environment value as JSON.
+the variable value as JSON.

 Then, an initializer or a process that requires these config values can
 retrieve them in its `Init` method.